kiosion/kio.dev/src/content/posts/least-privilege-for-ai-agents.md

 date: 2026-06-14
 tags: [security, ai-agents, access-control]
 desc:
-  Human judgement has been an uncredited access control, and agents don't have it.
+  Human judgement has been an uncredited access control.
+Agents don't have it.
 ---

+When Microsoft
+[audited identities](https://www.microsoft.com/en-us/security/blog/2024/05/29/6-insights-from-microsofts-2024-state-of-multicloud-risk-report-to-evolve-your-security-strategy/)
-Nearly all access to digital infrastructure is held, and unused.
-When Microsoft [audited identities](https://www.microsoft.com/en-us/security/blog/2024/05/29/6-insights-from-microsofts-2024-state-of-multicloud-risk-report-to-evolve-your-security-strategy/) across its customers' cloud environments, under 2% of granted permissions had ever been exercised, and more than half of all identities could reach nearly everything.
+across its customers' cloud environments, under 2% of granted permissions had ever been exercised, and more than half of all identities could reach nearly everything.
 Everything past that 2% exists mostly as risk, abusable in two ways: steal the credential, or manipulate the person holding it.

-The last decade of identity work went into the first.
-MFA, hardware keys, short-lived certificates, and just-in-time access all aim at hardening the credential itself.
+The last decade of identity work has focused on the first; MFA, hardware keys, short-lived certificates, and just-in-time access all aim at hardening the credential itself.
 The second way gets less attention, in part because it usually collapses into the first.
 The
 [2023 MGM breach](https://specopssoft.com/blog/mgm-resorts-service-desk-hack/)
 began as a help-desk call whose goal was an MFA reset; once Scattered Spider held working credentials, the deception was over.
 Attackers convert a deceived